ChrisWarner94/ChrisWarner94/README.md

 🔭 I’m currently working on adding features to Recipeasy an MVP I worked on during my time at Le Wagon

-🌱 I’m currently learning React
+🌱 I’m currently deepening my understanding of javascript

 📫 How to reach me: ChrisWarner0903@gmail.com
 <!--